congatudo/Congatudo/docs/_pages/general/capabilities-overview.md

 This capability enables you to join and split detected segments.

-If you're new to Valetudo, you might be referring to Segments as Rooms.
+If you're new to Congatudo, you might be referring to Segments as Rooms.
 It's the same thing.
 I just didn't like the term room, because they don't necessarily have to actually be rooms.

 ## MapSegmentRenameCapability <a id="MapSegmentRenameCapability"></a>